alysson-tech/iot-and-edge-computing/arduino-projects/basics/projeto02-sos/README.md

 **How it works**
 The LED blinks a pattern representing "SOS" (three short, three long, three short) in Morse code.
 Timings are controlled via the `delay()` function to reproduce the signal accurately.

+> To see the physical setup of the circuit, click the link or watch the video below.

 **PORTUGUÊS**
 Este projeto simula um sinal de SOS em código Morse usando um único LED conectado ao Arduino.
 Ele reforça o controle sobre saídas digitais e introduz a lógica de temporização com base nos padrões de ponto e traço do código Morse.